In the Dallas/Fort Worth metro area, the average cost of a Phlebotomy class is $824 and the average class length is approximately 7 weeks long

 Here are some examples of phlebotomy classes available in the Dallas/Fort Worth area:

 If you're aiming to pursue a career as a Phlebotomist but find yourself in a different state, remember, your goal is still within reach.
-You can explore opportunities to start your career as a Phlebotomist in places like Baton Rouge, Hartford, Little Rock, Richmond, or Tampa.
+You can explore opportunities to start your career as a Phlebotomist in places like Baton Rouge, Hartford, Little Rock, Richmond, Tampa.
 If these locations don't work for you, Dreambound simplifies the journey to becoming a Phlebotomist no matter where you live.
 By enabling you to find and compare Phlebotomy classes with a quick zip code search, Dreambound empowers you to move forward confidently towards a rewarding career in healthcare, regardless of your current location.

 In addition to the in-person phlebotomy classes available in the Dallas/Fort Worth area, there are also online options for those who prefer a more flexible learning environment.
 These online programs typically combine self-paced online coursework with a required in-person clinical component, allowing students to complete the theoretical portion of the training remotely.